 Galileo observed the planet in 1610 but he wasn’t sure what he was looking at.
 His rudimentary telescope couldn’t make sense of the rings which, to him, looked like arms or ears.

 Who discovered Saturn’s rings?

 The Dutch astronomer Christiaan Huygens eventually identified the rings in 1655 with his superior telescope.
 He also discovered Titan.

 NASA’s Pioneer 11 was the first craft to visit Saturn.
 That was in 1979.
 Since then, three other spacecraft have gone to Saturn.
 The first three just flew by.
 Cassini in 2004 actually went into Saturn’s orbit.

-Do you know any fun or interesting facts about Saturn that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Saturn?
+Share them in the comments below!